I Wish Someone Had Told Me… How to Move Across the Country in 2 Weeks!

 4. Fly to the new town:

 Find someone to fly out there with you and book tickets.
-It’s going to be costly but if you’re anything like me, having a place to live when you get there with your U-Haul is worth the expense.
-My mom was able to fly out with me (it seemed rude for Tom to take vacation during his last few days at work) and we were able to see 10 properties in one day!
+It’s going to be costly but having a place to live when you get there with your U-Haul is worth the expense.
+My mom was able to fly out with me (it seemed rude for Tom to take time off during his last few days at work) and we were able to see 10 properties in one day!
 The real-estate agent had the day planned perfectly and knew all the areas.
 We were able to pick a property out that day and put our application in!

 5. If you have a car/s – travel with two people per vehicle:

 Like any good cross-country road trip, the drive is bound to get long and tiring.
 Find a couple of friends or family members that are willing to help road trip with you (it helps if they already have the time off of work because of a holiday, we moved over Thanksgiving).
 We recruited my parents and I’m so glad we did.
 They drove my car, kept an eye on the weather, looked for hotels, and scouted for places to eat.
 While I rode shot-gun in the other vehicle and worked on canceling utilities, forwarding our mail and signing the lease (talk about last minute).

 Get comfortable with the idea, that for the next few weeks, you’re going to be uncomfortable.
 You’re going to be stressed, out of your routine and experiencing an insane adventure that will make for a great story!
 (Keep looking at it as exciting otherwise you may have a mental breakdown.)
 Lastly, be prepared to anxiously sweat for the full two weeks.
 People will think you have it all together (because for the most part, you do) but inside, no matter how much you prepare yourself, you’ll still be quietly shitting your pants.